Wallenpaupack Area's JV diamond team is building a foundation for the future.

 Curnal nabbed a pop-up for one out in the top of the fifth, but a 1-out Abington double put a runner in scoring position and kept the pressure on the Bucks.

-Page 2 of 2 - A single into left advanced the lead runner to third and he was able to score on a fielder's choice making it 3-2, Abington, and Pagano would toss in another K to retire the side.
+A single into left advanced the lead runner to third and he was able to score on a fielder's choice making it 3-2, Abington, and Pagano would toss in another K to retire the side.

 Wade Gilpin legged out a Buckhorn single and advanced to second on a sacrifice by Pagano.
 A fielder's choice allowed Gilpin to reach third but he would get left there as a strikeout closed out the inning.